mezleca/osu-stuff/README.md

 </p>

 ## wtf is osu-stuff
-app to manage/download collections with features like:
+collection manager app with a bunch of features like:
+- lazer and stable support
 - download collections from osu!collector / osustats
 - create collections from player's top 100, first place and shit like that
 - merge collections